horohoro-Git/PenguinRestaurant/README.md

 06/10 Completed migration to URP and restored broken batching caused by the pipeline change 06/11 Added a custom time scale for the restaurant and made all non-UI asynchronous operations in the restaurant follow it; also added a minigame entry feature
-06/12 Add the ability to pollute the river water and include living, moving fish in the mini-game
+06/12 Add the ability to pollute the river water and include living, moving fish in the mini-game 06/13 Fixed water ripple visibility issue based on distance; fish can now be tapped to receive rewards